 A solid foundation.

 Horizons at SFFS students spend at least 2.5 hours each day on reading, writing, math, and science instruction led by experienced independent and public school teachers.
 A 5-to-1 student-teacher ratio and a reading specialist who provides individual literacy support ensure that no students fall through the cracks.
 Bilingual classrooms build upon the work that many of our students are doing in their immersion classrooms during the year.
 And a Curriculum and Instructional Lead ensures the delivery of quality literacy-focused instruction.

-The guiding questions for our 2017 program were:
+The guiding questions for our 2018 program were: